ruthdolf/conference-database/README.md

 * Manages sessions, speakers, and scheduling conflicts.
 * Handles sponsor information, tiers, and financial contributions.
 * Generates queries and reports to aid decision-making and event management.
-* Enables notifications and traceable communication with participants and stakeholders.

 ## Key Entities